mt-mods/jumpdrive/readme.md

 # Fuel

 The engine accepts mese crystals (configurable in init.lua) or connects to a technic hv network, if enabled.
+There are no fuel checks if the player has creative privs.

 A crystal equals 1000 power units / EU

 The fuel formula looks like this: **10 x radius x distance**